-Fig. 1.5: A comparison of sparse Gaussian Graphical models returned by LB for composite conditional likelihood (upper), Graphical LASSO (left) and CLIME (right).
-Green for the positive coefficients and Red for the negative in the inverse covariance matrix $\Theta$ .
+Fig. 1.5: A comparison of sparse Gaussian Graphical models returned by LB for composite conditional likelihood (left) and Graphical LASSO (right).
+Green for the positive coefficients and Red for the negative in the inverse covariance matrix $\boldsymbol{\Theta}$.
 The width of edge represents the magnitude of coefficients.